R2D2-2019/USART_library/README.md

 ## Hardware USART-library
 ### Including this library

-When including this library, add these lines to your module's Makefile.link:
+When including this library, add these lines to your module's `Makefile.link`:

 ```Makefile
 #add USART_library